The Art Law Review: Hong Kong

 Twenty-first century Hong Kong has a growing and increasingly vigorous art scene.

-There are two principal cultural concepts embraced here, which are, first, the law relating to what one might describe as cultural objects being tangible, physical facts that by being of a tangible and physical nature excludes literature and music per se but can and does include their physical means of expression such as musical instruments and rare books.
+There are two principal concepts embraced here, which are, first, the legal environment established by the law relating to what one might describe as cultural objects being tangible, physical facts that by being of a tangible and physical nature excludes literature and music per se but can and does include their physical means of expression such as musical instruments and rare books.

-The real but disembodied second concept is concerned with what might be described as 'cultural heritage' as a conceptual essence of any realised intangible asset of or appertaining to the software comprising what a person appreciates in his or her life as his or her surroundings and environment.
+The real but disembodied second concept is concerned with what might be described as 'cultural heritage' as a conceptual essence of any realised tangible or intangible asset of or appertaining to the software comprising what a person appreciates as art in his or her life as his or her surroundings and environment.

 The realistic and accepted status of both of these concepts in the Hong Kong community has been a slow one to take off as will be seen but is now a strong and firmly embedded cultural reality.